prathers/eepcollect/Documentation/ExtPagecollector/UsersManual/Resultlistview/Index.rst

 Resultlistview
 ^^^^^^^^^^^^^^

-If you choose viewmode 'resultview' for the plugin it will show a list of the pages from the collection.
-The plugintemplate substitute an 'uid' out to the marker ###PAGECONTENT####.
-This uid is used to generate the content from theses pages by the following TypoScript Setup code:
+If you choose viewmode 'resultview' for the plugin, it will show a list of the pages from the collection.
+The plugintemplate substitutes a 'uid' out to the marker ###PAGECONTENT####.
+This uid is used to generate the content from these pages by the following TypoScript Setup code:

 \# resultlistview with appended pagecontent from col=0 (normal)